clipqq/scale-ai/README.md

-# Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+## About the App

+This app runs a test for "overlaps" on Annotation boxes and identifies whether boxes are truncating/occluding other boxes.

+With additional time and resources, a feature enhancement with percentage overlap and  comparisons to the Occlusion/Truncation percentages could be useful as well as more well-designed JSON output method/format and a front-end or CLI from which to specify API parameters to call other Scale Accounts and Tasks.

+## How to Use

+Visiting the `/api` endpoint will automatically make a GET request to the Scale API with credentials specified in the `.env` file.
+If different API headers or parameters are required, they can be adjusted in the `.env`.

+Once the response from Scale API is received, the `overlap-test-handler.js` module will will the overlap test and output a JSON file to the root directory to specify which Tasks and Annotation UUIDs have an overlap with another Annotation.

-## Set up
+## Local Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to run the App locally:

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine with `git clone`
 2. `cd` into the cloned repository
 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`

 ## Scripts

 Start the application `npm start`

-Start nodemon for the application `npm run dev`

-Run the tests `npm test`
+Run tests `npm test`

-## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.